temporalio/reference-app-orders-go/docs/run-basic.md

 ```command
 go run ./cmd/oms worker
 ```

-The Workers started by this command run the Workflow and Activity code used to implement the OMS.
+This command starts both Workflow and Activity Workers in a single process.
+The Workers run Workflow and Activity code, which carry out the various aspects of order processing in the OMS.

 Although one Worker Process is sufficient for local development, you will want to run multiple Workers in production since this can improve both the scalability and availability of an application.
 You can repeat this step to launch as many additional Workers as you like.
-Temporal's SDK will automatically distribute processing load among all running Workers.
+Temporal's SDK automatically distributes processing load among all running Workers.

 ### Start the API Servers